mewhhaha/faux-rsx/README.md

-# faux-rsx
+# faux-rsx (WIP)

 Repository to learn about [Bevy](https://bevyengine.org/) and procedural macros.
+Will probably not be used once they release the new scene system.

 Since I do a lot of web development and use tailwind I want to be able to do the following: